-The 2020 Choosing Wisely® Challenge is now open.
+The 2020 Choosing Wisely® Challenge is now closed.

 In light of the COVID-19 pandemic, HDSI will be selecting a Choosing Wisely project from one of our submissions to the COVID19 Innovation Challenge.

 Around the world, the capabilities of modern medicine are being delivered inside of health systems with staggering complexity.
 Too often this complexity contributes to avoidable harm and unsustainable cost.
 Moreover, clinicians rarely have the support necessary to address preventable harm or deliver value–defined as the best possible care at the lowest possible cost.